-Generally, when you open an Animate project the view will be set to see the stage and a small amount of blank space around the stage.
+Generally when you open a Flash file the view will be set to see the stage and a small amount of blank space around the stage.
 If you want to see more or less than that, you can use the zoom tools.